 You will be taught by our expert staff in your very first year, a rarity in UK art history courses.

 One of the major reasons for choosing Essex is the quality of the education you will receive.
 We are ranked 6th among Art History departments in the UK for research excellence and Top 20 in the UK for research excellence for Philosophy (REF 2014, mainstream universities, THE 2014).
-Both Philosophy and Art History were also ranked within the Top 10 in the Times Good University Guide 2018.
+Art History at Essex is ranked within the Top 30 in the Times Good University Guide 2019.